alphagov/govwifi-dev-docs/source/documentation/team-dashboard.md

 Grafana is an open source analytics and monitoring platform, and we use it for monitoring the health of GovWifi in realtime.

-In the past, GovWifi used to be part of a shared organisation on Grafana.
-Now, GovWifi has its own organisation, and we have admin-level access so we can now make our own changes without having to always involve RE.
+GovWifi has its own organisation, and we have admin-level access so we can now make our own changes without having to always involve RE.

 We currently have two dashboards in Grafana: